Big Plans for 2017

 The prospect of our newly envisioned home has been percolating for some time.
 The plans are solid and we are working with a great team to bring it all together.
 We are eager to share our progress and experiences.
 Here will be a place to share our experiences in construction.
 Hear how we work with our team.
 Learn about the challenges that we face and just how we resolve them with our team.
 It will be just like a real project.
 We can’t wait to get started.

-What big plans do you have for 2017?
+What big plans for 2017 do you have?

 These types of projects are some of my favorites.